Mailing: Frequently Asked Questions

 9:00 am to Noon

-One delivery a day, time of delivery and pick-up will vary according to your location along the route
+One delivery a day, time of delivery and pick-up will vary according to daily mail volumes and building sequencing within the routes.

 Packages delivered to residential halls

-An outgoing mail box is provided in the Business Office, at Hospitality Services in the AUC and the Music department for a final pick-up for those departments located on upper campus.
-Staff members and student workers located on lower campus can bring their mail directly to the customer service counter at Marketing & Communications.
+An outgoing mail box is provided in the Business Office and Hospitality Services in the AUC.
+Staff, Faculty and student workers can bring their mail directly to the customer service counter at Marketing & Communications on lower campus (Bldg 29) before 3:00pm for mailing.

 Campus mail picked up during the morning run is processed and delivered the following morning between 9:15 am noon.